rwilliams/jrubywiki/JRuby-and-Truffle-Interop.md

 Otherwise, if the label starts with `@`, read it as an instance variable.

-Otherwise, if there isn't a method defined on the object with the same name as the label, and there is a method defined on the object called `[]`, call `[]` with the label and value as the two arguments.
+Otherwise, if there isn't a method defined on the object with the same name as the label, and there is a method defined on the object called `[]`, call `[]` with the label as the argument.

 Otherwise, perform a method call using the label as the called method name.